dvtate/old-yoda/README.md

   - `strlen`: returns the length of a given string
   - `strstr`: finds a sub-string in a string
   - `stristr`: case-insensitive strstr
+  - `trim`: trims whitespace from start and end of the string
+  - `split`: splits a string using given delimiters

 * File operators:
   -  `file_get_contents`, `file_put_contents`: convert between files and strings